transparentai-tech/cognitive-computing/spa-implementation-plan.md

 ## Conclusion

-The SPA implementation is progressing well with 80% of modules complete and all 247 tests passing.
-The core functionality is in place, including semantic pointers, cognitive modules, action selection, production systems, cognitive control, and high-level model specification.
-The remaining work focuses on utility functions, visualizations, documentation, and examples.
+The SPA implementation is progressing well with 90% of modules complete and all 276 tests passing.
+The core functionality is in place, including semantic pointers, cognitive modules, action selection, production systems, cognitive control, high-level model specification, and comprehensive utility functions.
+The remaining work focuses on visualizations, documentation, and examples.

 With the established architecture and comprehensive test coverage, the SPA module is on track to provide researchers and developers with a powerful cognitive architecture for building sophisticated models using semantic pointers, production systems, and biologically-inspired control mechanisms.